matplotlib/matplotlib/doc/users/fonts.rst

 .. note::
   These core fonts are limited to PDF and PS backends only; they can not be rendered in other backends.

+  Another downside to this is that while the font metric are standardized, different PDF viewer applications will have different fonts to render these metrics.
+In other words, the **output might look different on different viewers**, as well as (let's say) Windows and Linux, if Linux tools included free versions of the proprietary fonts.

+  This also violates the *what-you-see-is-what-you-get* feature of Matplotlib.